Important Drought Information for Indian Communities

 - Save Our Water (State of California) A website dedicated to promoting wise water use as a daily habit.
 Offers tips, how-to’s and guides for residents on how to save water.

-- Licensed Water Haulers by County (CDPH) A list of licensed water haulers in California.
+- Licensed Water Haulers by County (CDPH) (XLSX) A spreadsheet list of licensed water haulers in California.

 California IHS: Division of Sanitation Facilities Construction (DSFC)